freeipa/freeipa-healthcheck/README.md

 # Output

 Output is controlled via Output plugins.
 These take the global Results object and iterate over it to produce output in the desired format.
+The result is returned as a string.

-A custom Output class must implement the render method which generates the output.
+A custom Output class must implement the generate method which generates the output.

 A bare-bones output class is:

         @output_registry
         class Basic(Output):
-            def render(self, data):
+            def generate(self, data):
-                output = [x for x in data.output()] print(output)
+                output = [x for x in data.output()]

+                return output

 An output object can declare its own options by adding a tuple named options to the class in the form of (arg_name, dict(argparse options).

-An example to provide a way to read and re-parse existing results:
+An example to provide an option to indent the text to make it more readable.

         options = (
-            (--input-file', dict(dest='infoile', help='File to translate')),
+            (--indent', dict(dest='indent', help='How deeply to indent')),
         )

 # Meta